dogstuff/detours-to-the-rescue/README.md

-# 102 Patches: Detours to the Rescue
+# 102 Patches: Detours to the Rescue (DttR)

-DttR is an alternate entrypoint for **102 Dalmatians: Puppies to the Rescue** that makes PC release more portable, stable, and consistent on modern systems.
+An alternate entrypoint for **102 Dalmatians: Puppies to the Rescue** that makes PC release more portable, stable, and consistent on modern systems.

 ![DttR preview](static/preview.png)